forailang/html-forui/README.md

 - DOM-patch primitives (`patchPathForOps`, `findNodeAtPath`, …) used by the live-update path; rarely called directly from app code.

+Forui polling (`Forui.signal.usePoll`) does not add an adapter timer API here.
+The hook uses Forui signal lifecycle plus the generated async timer runtime; this adapter only applies the diff patches produced by normal re-renders.

 ## Install

 ```toml